adamburkegh/spd_we/README.md

 The test scaffold entry point is `ModelRunner.java`.

 `PPTEstimateRunner.java` is a simple tool for applying estimated weights to process tree models, so long as the original discovery algorithm outputs a process tree.

+Note that both `ModelRunner` and `PPTEstimateRunner` depend on a config file called `instance.properties` found in the `config` directory.
+Most of the behaviour is controlled from this file, including which estimators to use, directories for input event logs and models, and so on.
+The meaning of the properties is defined in `ModelRunner`.

 The reporting entry point is `SPNDiscoverReporter.java`.